tim-balloon/tim-memos/gondola_checklists/PointingTest.md

     * 1 spotter for surroundings
     * 2 ground station operators

 * Always maintain a clean and clear work area around the ground station computer.
 Accidental keystrokes at the ground station can end the experiment.
+Always maintain line of sight between the ground station and inner frame; this may be fulfilled by a spotter if the inner frame is obscured by the sun shield.

 ## Personal Protective Equipment